 The University offers a program to defer payment of the matriculation fee and tuition, and a separate program to waive half of the matriculation fee and half or all of tuition, for students of limited means.

-Since April 2008, matriculating and continuing doctoral program students meeting the qualifications listed below can receive funds equivalent to class tuition (or funds equivalent to half of class tuition if the other half of tuition has already been waived) as compensation for doing teaching or research work as TAs (teaching assistants) or RAs (research assistants).
-(For details, see the doctoral program financial support page)
+From April 2008 to March 2017, matriculating and continuing doctoral program students meeting the qualifications listed below can receive funds equivalent to class tuition (or funds equivalent to half of class tuition if the other half of tuition has already been waived) as compensation for doing teaching or research work as TAs (teaching assistants) or RAs (research assistants).
+(For details, see the doctoral program financial support.)

 The Japan Student Services Organization (JASSO) is the largest source of academic loans in Japan.
 About 20% of Tokyo Institute of Technology students take advantage of the program, which is open to students who are Japanese nationals and some foreign students, such as long-term residents.
 Class 1 loans are interest-free, while Class 2 loans charge interest.